ecmendenhall/serverless-integration-patterns/message_router/README.md

 Each product's order service listens on the associated `<product>-order` topic, and saves the order to a DynamoDB table.

-A `GET` to the The `list-orders` service at `/orders` prints out order count and totals for each product:
+A `GET` to the `list-orders` service at `/orders` prints out order count and totals for each product:

 ```
 $ curl -s https://ldevpx1po1.execute-api.us-east-1.amazonaws.com/dev/orders | python -m json.tool